 Level: Grade 11-12

-Prerequisite: English 10

-Fall semester: 5 L/W Cro
+Prerequisite: English 10 Fall semester: .5 L/W Credits

-Fall semester: .5 L/W Credits Semester 1: Course ID# 3052
+Semester 1: Course ID# 3052

 College in the High School (CIHS) English partnered with University of MN-Crookston

 Students will read and study American literature from the Puritans to the present, developing informed, personal responses.
 Students will consider major concerns of American writers in different eras and practice interpretative skills required for appreciation of literature.